cryskram/Bilobe/README.md

 ## Requirements
  - Any C++ compiler(MinGW/GCC, Dev C++, CLang or Visual C++)
  - `Make` installed
- - Any OS With the above two prerequisites
+ - Any OS
+ - If Windows...
+You might want to use the WSL to enjoy the full of Bilobe
+ - Unix Based system require nothing more than `sudo apt install build-essential` to get all the necessay tools

 ## Installation